ar9109/RichErkGradients2025/README.md

 TGMM segmentation step must be run on MS Windows.

-Data sample runtime: ~10 minutes
+Data sample runtime: ~10 minutes.

+Expected outcome from each step are located in 'ExpectedResults' directory.
+Final outputs of imaging processing pipeline are found in 'ExpectedResults/ERK_activity_map' and 'ExpectedResults/results'.

 # Installation and Usage - Figure Code
 To run code for generating figures, load the appropriate '.m' file.
 (For example, to generate plots shown in Figure 3, load 'fig3.m'.
 Relevant data sets for Figure 3 are located in 'Fig3' directory.) '.m' files for each figure may call functions that can be found in 'functions_052924'.